craigandrews/jot/README.md

 import "github.com/doozr/jot"
 ```

 Jot is a simple logger for developers making notes during development.
-It is
+Like
+writing notes in the margin or keeping a log of execution, it allows a more detailed record of what is actually going on that the normal logger may not
+need to provide.

-similar in concept and use to the `debug` log level that many loggers provide.
-A
+It is similar in concept and use to the `debug` log level that
-way of making notes and annotations to the code that appear at runtime.
+many loggers provide.
+A way of making annotations in the code that appear in the
+logs at runtime.

 See the [API documentatin](API.md) for more detail.